Demerol Overdose Amount, Signs & Treatment

 Respiratory depression is the most common overdose sign.
 If left untreated, respiratory depression can cause brain damage from the lack of oxygen, and even death.
 Cardiac arrest is less common but it has a higher risk if Demerol is taken in larger amounts.

-Demerol overdose is best treated with professional medical equipment, seek immediate care if an overdose happens.
+Demerol overdose is best treated with professional medical equipment, so seek immediate care if you suspect one is occurring.

 The amount of Demerol the person has to take to cause an overdose varies.
 People who have more experience with opioid analgesics would typically need a larger dose to cause this issue, compared to someone who does not regularly take opioids.
 A person’s body weight, height, and age also affects this risk.

 If Demerol is mixed with alcohol or other opioids, only a small amount of the narcotic can cause an overdose.
 If someone mistakes a tablespoon with a teaspoon while measuring out the liquid solution, the difference could cause relatively high levels of Demerol to be absorbed.